simonmichael/hledger_site/src/ledger.md

 - assisted lot tracking for investment transactions
-- more support for embedding small programs in your data to get custom behaviour (value expressions, maybe python ?)
+- more support for embedding small programs in your data to get custom behaviour (value expressions, maybe python expressions ?)
-- ... ?

-If you are most interested in trying out hledger on your Ledger data, you may want to skip ahead to [Interoperating tips](#interoperating-tips).
-TLDR: if you rely heavily on lot notation, or amount expressions like ($10 / 3), it may be difficult.
+- a lighter memory footprint and smaller executables

 ### Features